The 42 year old mother of two has had success on her own and in tandem events in a storied career as a cyclist

 After years of coming up short, McCrystal turned over the young field with a staggering performance that saw her complete the 24.4 km Time trail course in 29:01 to finish 21 seconds clear of her nearest rival and take the gold in an event she medalled in five times previously since first competing in 2013.

-“When lockdown happened in March, I just put my head down and never worked as hard in my life, so it was great to achieve that eight years later, in my head I felt I needed to be a national champion before even thinking about the Paralympics”
+“When lockdown happened last March, I just put my head down and never worked as hard in my life, so it was great to achieve that eight years later, in my head I felt I needed to be a national champion before even thinking about the Paralympics”

 Despite having pretty much done all there is to do in the world of cycling, the 43-year-old continues to find inspiration to race again and again, stating it was creating short term goals that has kept her determined to achieve more from the sport.

 “I keep my goals short which helps to motivate me, the idea of coming home to the kids with the medal now that they are a little older and can understand it, that’s what inspires me now.”